-Think of stunning views of Mount Everest, interactions with the local Sherpa culture, a spectacular flight from Kathmandu to Lukla, as well as a visit to the Thyangboche Monastery – the spiritual centre of Tibetan Buddhism in Nepal.
+Think of stunning views of Mount Everest, interactions with the local Sherpa culture, a spectacular flight from Kathmandu to Lukla, and a visit to the Thyangboche Monastery – the spiritual centre of Tibetan Buddhism in Nepal.
 The Everest Family Trek departs between September and May – view trip details.

 The double whammy: Everest Circuit & the Cho La

-Combine our Classic Everest Base Camp and Gokyo Lakes with a stunning crossing of the non-technical Cho La pass for an unsurpassed circuit trek of the Everest region.
+Combine our Classic Everest Base Camp and Gokyo Lakes with a stunning non-technical Cho La pass crossing for an unsurpassed circuit trek of the Everest region.

-Climb Gokyo Ri (5,483m) and Kala Pattar (5,545m) for magnificent views of Mount Everest and the surrounding Himalayan peaks including: Kanchenjunga, Cho Oyu, Lhotse, Nuptse, Pumori, Cholatse and the beautiful pyramid of Ama Dablam.
+Climb Gokyo Ri (5,483m/17,989ft) and Kala Pattar (5,545m/18,192ft) for magnificent views of Mount Everest and the surrounding Himalayan peaks, including Kanchenjunga, Cho Oyu, Lhotse, Nuptse, Pumori, Cholatse and the beautiful pyramid of Ama Dablam.

 There is also time to visit the expedition camps scattered around the famous Everest Base Camp.
-Each night you will be accommodated in our private eco campsites as well as handpicked eco lodges.
+Each night you will be accommodated in our private eco campsites and handpicked eco-lodges.
 Everest Circuit & the Cho La departs between September and May – view trip details.

 Walk at a relaxed pace: Everest Base Camp & Kala Pattar for over 55s

-All the highlights you would expect from a trekking tour in the Everest region are included in this well-paced trek.
-The added value is that you'll have extra time to acclimatise whilst exploring the often overlooked villages of Khumjung and Pangboche.
+This well-paced trek includes all the highlights you would expect from a trekking tour in the Everest region.
+The added value is that you'll have extra time to acclimatise whilst exploring the often-overlooked villages of Khumjung and Pangboche.

 The longer duration of the tour also provides the best chances of climbing Kala Pattar for unrivalled views and photo opportunities of Mount Everest.